-November 11, Friday

-Last day to submit an application for a master's, Ed.S. or doctoral degree if graduation requirements are to be met in May 2017.
+November 16, Monday Last day to submit an application for master's, Ed.S. or doctoral degree if graduate requirements are to be met in May 2016 session.

-November 18, Friday

-Dining Services closes at 7:30 p.m.
+November 20, Friday Dining Services closes at 7:30 p.m.
 Comprehensive assessment results and Thesis/Research Project/Dissertation due to The Graduate School.